Skip to content

 ctxloom reads the raw JSONL transcript from disk and uses a separate LLM (default: Haiku) to distill it - operating outside your exhausted context window.

-• /recover - Recover context from previous session after /clear
+• /recover - Recover context from a previous session after /clear

 How It Works